salmabadawy74/premium-blocks-for-gutenberg/readme.txt

 Yes it will work with any WordPress theme as long as you are using Gutenberg as a page editor.

 == Changelog ==

+= 1.5.2 =

+- Tweak: Added `Font Family` option for Title/Description in Icon Box block.
+- Fixed: Editor issue `This block contains unexpected or invalid content` for Icon block.

 = 1.5.1 =